 "This is a more serious case".

-"I had just complimented Flavio Briatore on the great work that he's achieving.
+"I had just complimented Flavio Briatore on the great work that he's doing.
 Then, I tried to find a strategy to stop their driver".

 The word 'luck' is banned from the Renault dictionary.
 It is better to say risk calculation.

-"We also had a more powerful engine, but we weren't sure of his reliability".
+"We also had a more powerful engine, but we weren't sure of its reliability".

 "We push to the point of making them commit mistakes, thus we take advantage of their weak points.
-I'm not going to Belgium to overreach, okay?"
+I'm not going to Belgium to overdo it, okay?"

 Okay.
-Fernando Alonso will go to Belgium to take points.
+Fernando Alonso will go to Belgium to score points.
 Probably a podium, since that only the two delicate McLarens are faster than him.

 Here is the plan of Fernando Alonso: